More pages in this section

-Camp Gedling was purchased in the early nineteen eighties from the Gedling family who were then active supporters of the Ignatius Park College Community.
-Since then it has served the College and a range of other community organisations, businesses and individuals as a venue for educational, recreational and industrial activities.
+Camp Gedling was purchased in the early 1980s from the Gedling family, who were active supporters of the Ignatius Park College Community.
+Since then it has served the College and a range of other community organisations, businesses and individuals as a venue for educational, training and recreational activities.

-IPC Camp Gedling is a minimal cost, community-friendly camp site owned and managed by Ignatius Park College and supported by 200 years of education in the Edmund Rice Tradition.
+IPC Camp Gedling is a community-friendly campsite owned and managed by Ignatius Park College and supported by 200 years of education in the Edmund Rice Tradition.

 For users of the great outdoors in the Townsville and wider Charters Towers communities, Camp Gedling has a number of unique features: